How to Populate and Update Text Blocks

 }

-• Markdown that includes [variable] will be interpreted as a PandaDoc variable, not as a link.
+Text that uses [variable] syntax will be interpreted as a PandaDoc variable, not as a markdown link.
+Use full markdown link syntax [text](url) for links.

-• Text block styles (font, size, color) are preserved from the template - only content is updated.
+Text block styles (font, size, color) are preserved from the template -- only the content is replaced.